-This section will cover the various non-functional requirements that will affect the project overall.
+This section will cover the various non-functional requirements that will affect the project overall, but do not specifically detail features.
 These include environmental requirements, constraints, performance requirements, and so on.

-NF1.00 Data shall always
+NF1.00 Data shall always:

-Immediately update in database

-- Be done live and between the CPCESU server and the institutional server to make the changes - Shall take less than five seconds, excluding file uploads and dependent on current CPCESU server or institutional network and database usage
+- Immediately update in database - Be done transferred live and between the CPCESU web server and the institutional database server to make the changes - Take less than five seconds to get or post, excluding file uploads and dependent on current CPCESU server or institutional network and database usage

-NF2.00 Our web application should have security that protects sensitive information
+NF2.00 Our web application shall have security that protects sensitive information